-Global Education trips provide students with opportunities to experience diverse cultures and learn directly from local residents about customs, beliefs, history, art, politics, social issues, and daily life.
-For example, recent trips to Morocco centered on art and architecture, and women’s roles in society, work, and family; trips to Cuba focused on the nation’s art culture, and included working sessions and talks with local artists; and students on Nepal trips saw the effects of recent earthquakes and learned about ongoing recovery efforts.
+All trips are intentionally designed with an educational lens in mind.
+Examples include Morocco, which was centered on art and architecture, and women’s roles in society, work, and family; Cuba, which focused on the nation’s art culture and included working sessions and talks with local artists; and Nepal, where students studied the effects of recent earthquakes and learned about ongoing recovery efforts.

 Though the roster of trips changes each year, the program has included multiple trips to Cambodia, China, Costa Rica, France, Guatemala, India, Japan, Nepal, Nicaragua, Peru, and Taiwan.